-- c.
-Should the umpire require medical assistance for an injured player, he should signal by waving his stick above his head. - d.
-Concussion. - (i) In the event of a player being concussed, the umpires, or if no umpires are present the senior player on the ground, will stop the game and arrange for the player to receive medical attention as soon as possible.
-If no doctor or paramedic is present when the accident occurs, it will be the responsibility of the umpires or the senior player present to decide if the player is concussed, and if so, the player cannot continue. - (ii) The symptoms of concussion include loss of consciousness, memory loss, confusion or disorientation, headache, dizziness, nausea, vomiting, drowsiness, neck pain, sensitivity to noise or light, blurred vision or poor balance - (iii) If unable to answer accurately any of the following questions the player should be deemed concussed. - What venue are we at today? - What day of the week is it? - · Which chukka is it now? - What is the name of your team? - What team position are you playing in the team? - (iv) If a player is concussed, the HPA must be notified by the club within 24 hours by fax or email and the HPA will notify all clubs that that player is suspended for a minimum of 7 days from the date of the concussion.
-See Rule 2.2j. - 13.
-Discipline.
-Each Club shall appoint a Club Disciplinary Officer who should, in conjunction with the Polo Manager: - a.
+- (i) In the event of a player being concussed, the umpires, or if no umpires are present the senior player on the ground, will stop the game and arrange for the player to receive medical attention as soon as possible.
+If no doctor or paramedic is present when the accident occurs, it will be the responsibility of the umpires or the senior player present to decide if the player is concussed, and if so, the player cannot continue. - (ii) The symptoms of concussion include loss of consciousness, memory loss, confusion or disorientation, headache, dizziness, nausea, vomiting, drowsiness, neck pain, sensitivity to noise or light, blurred vision or poor balance. - (iii) If unable to answer accurately any of the following questions the player should be deemed concussed. - What venue are we at today? - What day of the week is it? - Which chukka is it now? - What is the name of your team? - What team position are you playing in the team? - (iv) If a player is concussed, the HPA must be notified by the club within 24 hours by fax or email and the HPA will notify all clubs that that player is suspended for a minimum of 7 days from the date of the concussion.
+See Rule 2.2j.

+13. Discipline.
+Each Club shall appoint a Club Disciplinary Officer who should, in conjunction with the Polo Manager:

+- a.
 Maintain good discipline amongst the players and members of the Club. - b.
 Keep a record of all report forms issued by the Club including those issued by other clubs to the members. - c.
 Advise the Club Committee in good time of any incident which may need further investigation or lead to the need for a Club Disciplinary Board. - d.
 Be fully conversant with the Procedure for setting up a Club Disciplinary Board as laid down in Part 3. - e.
-Inform the HPA Chief Executive or Disciplinary Officer of the proceedings and on their advice hold a Club Disciplinary Board or refer the case, if of a serious nature, to the HPA. - f.
+Inform the HPA Chief Executive or Disciplinary Officer of the proceedings and on their advice hold a Club Disciplinary Board or, if of a serious nature, refer the case to the HPA. - f.
 Take follow up action as laid down.